NokNokMLS/BigDoorWyamBlog/input/posts/2019-04-28-the-digest-28th-april.md

 Author: Team BigDoor24
 Lead: Your Weekly Polish News Roundup
 Published: '2019-04-28T07:45:04+02:00'
-Image: /assets/Images/digest28th.jpg
+Image: /assets/Images/digest28.jpg
 Tags:
   - News
   - The Digest
 ---
-Today the Shops are CLOSED
+Today the Shops are OPEN

-**F£$k you, Pay Me! / Warsaw - Projecting the Past/ Krakow - Wisla Krakow in the Box/ Poznan - Murder Acquittal/ Gdansk - NATO Docks/ Wroclaw - What's Happinin'/ International - Tesla in Poland?/ Wrestling Medals, The Mathematics of Easter & Passover, Easter Special and more....**
+**Strike Suspended/ Warsaw - Future Film/ Krakow - Pesky Pigeons/ Poznan - Pyrkon Festival/ Gdansk - Cruise Season/ Wroclaw - Sport of Kings/ International - Beating Bigotry/ Polish Yankees, Wet Weekend, Blok Party and more....**

 [**If you enjoy The Digest please support and Like us on Facebook, posted every Sunday at 10 am and share to your favourite FB groups now.**](https://www.facebook.com/bigdoor24/)